In private diaries, Pope John Paul asked: Am I serving God?

 The diaries give a glimpse into his interior spiritual life,

 showing a man who never became complacent despite the grandeur of the papacy and his star status among many Catholics.
-Instead he agonized about whether he was doing enough to serve God.
+Instead he agonised about whether he was doing enough to serve God.

 His handwritten notes, published as "John Paul II: I am very much in God's hands.
 Personal notes 1962-2003," are a series of his reflections rather than a daily diary.